nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 **Asynchronous request**

-We chose Land Transport Authority's API service to provide us with the carpark availability due to it having access to multiple agency's database.
-Thus by using only one API we can get more carpark lots.
+We chose Land Transport Authority's API service to provide us with the carpark availability due to it having access to multiple agency's databases.
+Thus, by using only one API we can get more carpark lots.
 Government API services usually utilise pagination (in this case the `skip` parameter), such that each query only gives you a maximum of 500 data.
 As a result, multiple calls are needed to capture the complete database that the API service can offer.